-Buy bare minimum: Don't burden yourself by buying the best equipment
+Buy the bare minimum: Don't burden yourself by buying the best equipment

 If disciplined enough one doesn't require much more when producing quality.
 You can even start with what you have already like your regular earphone and a hosting platform like Hubhopper Studio.

 The best thing about podcasts is that they don't have to cost a fortune.
-When you're starting out, all the basics will do good - and fit in your budget too!
+When you're starting out, you might have what you require!
 Here’s all that you need to start a podcast:

 - A microphone